 Group health plans and carriers will soon be required to report certain demographic and spending information about a plan’s prescription drug expenditures, a requirement that is a part of the Consolidated Appropriations Act of 2021 (CAA) passed in 2020.
-Initially deferred from its original due date, reporting for 2020 and 2021 calendar years is due this year on December 27, 2022.
+Initially deferred from its original due date, reporting for 2020 and 2021 calendar years was set to be due this year on December 27, 2022 (though good faith reporting relief was further extended through January 31, 2023).
 For all subsequent years, reporting is due annually by June 1st.

 The CAA amended the Public Health Service Act (PHSA) to require group health plans and carriers to submit general and spending information about the plan, primarily related to prescription drug expenditures (“Pharmacy Reporting”).
 In turn, the Departments must use this data to publish public reports on prescription drug reimbursements, pricing trends, and the impact of prescription drug costs on premium costs.

-The enforcement for the 2020 and 2021 reporting was delayed and now the first reporting will be due December 27, 2022, as explained in FAQs issued August 20, 2021.
+The enforcement for the 2020 and 2021 reporting was delayed and the first reporting was set to be due December 27, 2022, as explained in FAQs issued August 20, 2021.
+Note; however, the further good faith reporting relief that has now been extended through January 31, 2023.
 For calendar year 2022 and all subsequent years, the reporting is due by June 1st.

 Pharmacy Reporting Requirement